How to Secure a Domain Name

 Frequently Asked Questions (FAQ)

-There are several steps you can take to ensure your domain name is secure.
+There are several steps you can take to ensure your website domain is secure.
 For example, you can install an SSL certificate or use your hosting provider’s HTTPS security features.
 You should also keep your domain locked for transfers.

 While you can opt out of any additional security features your hosting provider or registrar may offer, you’ll need to replace them with your own efforts.
 You can install certificates yourself, keep checking for changes in the DNS, encrypt your personal information, etc. However, this takes time, money, and advanced knowledge of online protocols, so you’re better off paying for protection.